 Some great splits are full-body, upper/lower, push/pull, and push/pull/legs workouts.

 Exercise selection can be tricky – what works for one person might not work for another.
 Keep your abilities and goals in mind to choose the right exercises for you.
 Then, if it hurts, take a step back and find an alternative.
 With the right exercise, you’ll be on the path to achieving your goals in no time!

-That being said, there are important movement patterns that everyone who is capable should train.
+But, there are important movement patterns that everyone who is capable should train.

 The following exercises and their variations are highly recommended in your workouts.
-However, you may need to substitute these with a variation better suited for your body type, training experience, and needs.

 - Overhead Press